 we will try to fix.

-#6 Updated by Matt Jones almost 16 years ago
+#6 Updated by Matt Jones over 16 years ago

 And Sid, in fixing this I think what we should be doing is running the eml

 parser on the document when a Save event is detected.
 If the validation fails,